-Years ago, I experienced my own string of blue Christmases during process of my divorce and the two or three years that followed.
+Years ago, I experienced my own string of blue Christmases during the process of my divorce and the two years that followed.
 The breakdown of my marriage was unexpected and occurred during the holiday season; I found myself facing that joyous time of celebration broken and lonely.
 On top of that, I had sole custody of two very small children and had to learn to navigate the holidays as a single parent.
 I grappled with feelings of depression and the compulsion to try to make the holidays “perfect” for my kids in spite of our seeming isolation from extended family.
 Yet, when I look back, I see God’s faithfulness in this season, even if I didn’t feel very merry.

 Are you not looking forward to Christmas this year?
 Have employment issues or financial difficulties put a weight on the season?
 Did you lose a loved one this year and face your first Christmas apart?
 Is your depression and anxiety exacerbated by the holiday busyness?
 Maybe you’ve gotten some bad health news and struggle to find cheer.
 Perhaps, like I once did, you’re dealing with divorce and its aftermath.
-Whatever reason you may feel blue this year, your feelings are real and valid.
+Whatever the reason you may feel blue this year, your feelings are real and valid.
 In it all God promises you hope, not because it’s Christmas, but for no other reason than he loves you.
 He’s right there with you in whatever troubles you face; he has not left you alone.